pytorch/tensordict/docs/source/fx.rst

 We'll illustrate with an example from the overview.
 We create a :obj:`TensorDictModule`, trace it, and inspect the graph and generated code.

-.. note:: Currently the return value of the graph module is a tuple of tensors corresponding to the ``out_keys`` of the module, rather than a :obj:`TensorDict` that has been populated with the out keys.

 .. code-block::
    :caption: Tracing a TensorDictModule